HelpGiveThanks/HGTconfiguration/TGBpermissions.md

       1. [DEFAULT] 7b2 Can edit issue description on issues reported by the user
 ![alt 7b2 Can edit issue description on issues reported by the user ](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/7b2 Can edit issue description on issues reported by the user.png)

-      1. [changed] 7b3 Can edit steps to reproduce on issues reported by the user
+      1. [DEFAULT] 7b3 Can edit steps to reproduce on issues reported by the user
 ![alt 7b3 Can edit steps to reproduce on issues reported by the user ](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/7b3 Can edit steps to reproduce on issues reported by the user.png)

-   1. [changed] 7c Can close and reopen issues reported by the user
+   1. [DEFAULT] 7c Can close and reopen issues reported by the user
 ![alt 7c Can close and reopen issues reported by the user ](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/7c Can close and reopen issues reported by the user.png)

-      1. 7c1 Can close issues reported by the user
+      1. [DEFAULT] 7c1 Can close issues reported by the user
 ![alt 7c1 Can close issues reported by the user ](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/7c1 Can close issues reported by the user.png)

-      1. 7c2 Can re-open issues reported by the user
+      1. [DEFAULT] 7c2 Can re-open issues reported by the user
 ![alt 7c2 Can re-open issues reported by the user ](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/7c2 Can re-open issues reported by the user.png)

 1. Can delete, close, reopen and update any issue details and progress